 Fertile volcanic soils, glacial water and a temperate climate have made the Hood River Valley one of the most prolific fruit-growing regions in the world.
 Get a taste of the land along the Hood River Fruit Loop, a scenic 35-mile route showcasing bountiful farm stands, orchards, wineries, cideries and purveyors situated in the stunningly scenic foothills of Mt.
 Hood.
 This loop is meant to be traveled leisurely, stopping at your own pace for irresistible artisan goods.
 The best part about visiting these spots is talking to the makers, who all have stories about chasing their passions, caring for the land and making some of the best products Oregon has to offer from its natural bounty.
 There are also plenty of top-notch lunch spots along the route.
-During Oregon’s phased reopening, visitors should review the current hours and services of businesses online or call ahead; additionally face coverings are required in indoor places or where physical distancing is not possible — support these communities while remaining patient and flexible as things can change.
+Before you go, make sure to review the current hours and services of businesses online or call ahead.

 County: Hood River